jcarbonnell/nova/README.md

 - **Per-user rights**: So far all group members can upload files in the group.
 This could be controllable with per-member rights to be set at add member or later updated.
 - **Chainlink Oracles**: Dynamic fee calculation (NEAR/USD + IPFS storage costs)
 - **Multi-Chain Support**: Expand to other NEAR-compatible chains
-- **NOVA account Backup**: NOVA accounts are NEAR wallets stored in shade TEE.
-If Shade gets out-of-service, or even with hard updates, the DB in shade is wiped out.
-I need a backup solution to migrate accounts + group memberships and other indexed data (transaction history) from the shade in tee to another.
+- **NOVA account Backup**: NOVA accounts and group keys are now persisted on `nova-kv.near` as encrypted blobs, recoverable across TEE restarts via the master seed.
+Remaining risk is master seed loss — a cold backup mechanism for the encrypted master seed blob is on the roadmap.

 ## Contributing